dezi/rssitmark/README.md

     .../app/src/main/java/de/kappa_mm/sitmark/sitmarkaudiobeacondemo

-You can simple pull and compile the whole project to see, how it works.
+You can simply pull and compile the whole project to see how it works.